ayrtonvwf/latinoware_sess/README.md

 I know, the code could be a lot nicer.
 It could make use of many freshly baked PHP features, but for the sake of the friendship with those who are just getting started with coding: lets oversimplify the code as much as possible.

 I know, the naming is bad.
-It's purpose is only to keep files in order to the presentation.
+It's purpose is only to keep the files sorted to the presentation.

 # Presentation